 - 6.1 Enrolment is subject to compliance with the terms of the offer, as well as with the College policies and procedures.
-You are required to comply with the College the Equality and Diversity policy and other policies and procedures as detailed in your Course Handbook. - 6.2 At the time of enrolment, you will be required to provide evidence of: - your ability to pay tuition fees - your qualifications (including English language qualifications if required) - your identity - 6.3 Where admission to the course is dependent on Fitness to Study or enhanced DBS disclosure of convictions, any enrolment is considered provisional until acceptable disclosure is obtained.
-The College reserves the right to revoke an enrolment in the case of an unacceptable disclosure. - 6.4 Where a course continues after one year, enrolment at the start of each academic year is required.
+You are required to comply with the College's Equality and Diversity policy. - 6.2 At the time of enrolment, you will be required to provide evidence of: - your ability to pay tuition fees - your qualifications (including English language qualifications if required) - your identity - 6.3 Please be aware once you have enrolled you have a two-week cooling off period to decide whether to continue with the course.
+Students who withdraw from the course within the first two weeks of the start date of the course, will receive a full refund.
+After this initial period students are liable for the full fee for that term.
+Fees will be payable as follows:-